Which city is cheaper, Madrid or Singapore?

 Singapore is a global, diverse, and colorful city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 Other reasons to visit include beaches, shopping, and museums.

-Madrid is a cultural, diverse, and compact city.
+Madrid is a compact, friendly, and authentic city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
 Other popular activities here include food, shopping, and museums.

 Let's take a look at the differences and similarities between Madrid and Singapore.
 Then, you can decide for yourself which place is better for your next trip.

-Both Singapore and Madrid offer a number of unique restaurants to choose from.
+Both Singapore and Madrid offer a number of terrific restaurants to choose from.

 For foodies, Singapore is an obvious choice, as it is one of the food capitals of the world.
 From local dives to five star restaurants, the city's food scene is all about diversity.
 Make sure you try Hainanese chicken rice, chili crab, and Hokkien prawn mee.

 Madrid has long been recognized as a culinary destination with great restaurants.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

-Madrid is a must-see party destination.
+Madrid has plenty to do after the sun goes down.
 Many tourists and international students hang out in the Huertas area, while Malasaña has a bohemian, hipster vibe with small clubs that play indie music.
 Chueca is a fun area that's known for being gay-friendly with many good bars.
 Finally, you'll find that the area around Avenida de Brasil is where famous DJs often perform.

-Both Singapore and Madrid offer a variety of live music venues.
+Both Singapore and Madrid offer terrific live music venues.

 In Singapore you'll find nightly musicians performing at a variety of venues.
 As a globalized city, you'll find almost any type of music here.
 Popular music venues include Timbre, Zouk, and the Crazy Elephant.